HOMELAND in TRANSIT is a curatorial project conceptualised by Angelika Li in 2018 soon after her move from Hong Kong to Switzerland in 2017.

-Thank you everyone for joining the inaugural exhibition of our curatorial project HOMELAND in TRANSIT in Basel last June where we discussed the notions of boundary, cultural identity, collective memory, story, history, diaspora, dislocation through works by eight Hong Kong artists.
-Transitioning into a fresh decade and a new lunar zodiac 12-year cycle with unknown possibilities, we look forward in 2020 to expand our community of family and friends and explore new forms of exchange: first with a Video Talks series planned for different locations including Switzerland, Hong Kong, Japan and Taiwan and with upcoming exhibitions at Villa Meier-Severini Zollikon in March and Basel Old Town in June.
-We take this opportunity to wish everyone an auspicious Year of the Rat filled with creative energies!
+Transitioning into a fresh decade and a new lunar zodiac 12-year cycle with unknown possibilities, we expand our community and explore new forms of exchange: first with a VIDEO TALKS series planned for different locations including Switzerland, Germany, Hong Kong, Japan and Taiwan and with an upcoming exhibition at Villa Meier-Severini in Zollikon, Switzerland.

 We are very proud to present video works by Hong Kong artists May Fung and Law Yuk Mui in the first HOMELAND in TRANSIT VIDEO TALKS.
 The two artists will appear in Basel by means of video during the sharing session.